Seesaw Models under the Lens of Angular Distributions at $\mu^+\mu^-,\, \mu^+ \mu^+, \, \mu^+ \gamma$ and $\mu^+ e^-$ Colliders: Different Seesaw models

 \subsection{Type-I seesaw}

-In case of Type-I seesaw \cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Glashow:1979nm,PhysRevLett.44.912}, three generations of $SU(2)_L$ singlet, colourless, heavily massive right-handed neutrinos $(N_R\,(\bm{1,1},0))$ with zero hypercharge are introduced which have the relevant interactions and mass terms in the Lagrangian as follows:
+In the Type-I Seesaw framework \cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Glashow:1979nm,PhysRevLett.44.912}, three generations of $SU(2)_L$ singlet, colorless, heavy right-handed neutrinos ($N_R : (1,1,0)$) with zero hypercharge are introduced.
+Their relevant interactions and mass terms in the Lagrangian are given by